X1X71/Pi-hole-Unbound/README.md

     private-address: fe80::/10
 ```

-To save the configuration using nano, press Ctrl + X, then press Y, and finally hit Enter.
+To write the changes to the file using nano, press Ctrl + O, then press Enter, and finally press Ctrl + X.

-Check Unbound Configuration for Errors
+How to check Unbound Configuration for Errors:

 This step is optional but recommended.
 You can check the configuration for errors using the following command: